molgin/ironboard-greenifier/README.md

 #### Optional: Adjusting the completed lab count

-Greenifier updates the completed lab count around line 55:
+Greenifier updates the completed lab count around line 60:

-    var newCount = parseInt(completed) + brokenLabs.length + " / " + total;
+    // Adjust your completed lab count here var newCount = parseInt(completed) + brokenLabs.length + " / " + total;

 By default, it adds the number of broken labs to the original completed lab count.

-This is accurate-ish, but for me it results in the completed lab count being too high by 1, because I guess one of my broken labs is still registering as completed in some way.
+This is accurate-ish, but for me it results in the completed lab count being too high by 1, because I guess one of my broken labs is still registering as completed for purposes of the total.
 So in my version of the script, I subtract 1 from `brokenLabs.length` on that line.
 If you notice that your new completed lab count is inaccurate, just adjust this line as necessary to make it right.

-#### Important note for iOS
+#### Note for iOS

 I don't know the url of the Your Progress page for iOS.
 You'll have change the URL in the `@match` on line 7.
 Or add it on a second `@match` line and open a pull request.
 Or let me know what it is and I'll add it.
 Whatever.